-- STARTING AND OPERATING 195 - The vehicle must be traveling at 10 mph (16 km/h) or less.
+• Vehicle speed should be 10 mph (16 km/h) or less.

 To activate the system, press the switch once to lock the rear axle only (the REAR LOCK indicator light will illuminate), press the switch again to lock the front axle (the FRONT LOCK indicator light will illuminate).
 Once the rear axle is locked, pressing the switch again will lock or unlock the front axle.